twilson63/permaweb-cookbook/docs/src/guides/querying-arweave/queryingArweave.md

 npm install --save arweave
 ```

-Create an post a slightly more advanced version of the example query from above and `await` its results.
+Then enter a slightly more advanced version of the example query from above and `await` the results of posting it.
 ```js:no-line-numbers
 import Arweave from 'arweave';